mboleary/arsmachina.net/content/blog/2021-08-15_HowToUseRpi3WithRasPad3.md

 ## Motivation

 About a year ago, I backed the [Raspad 3 Kickstarter](https://www.kickstarter.com/projects/raspad3/raspad-3-portable-raspberry-pipad-for-hardware-programming) because at the time, I was interested in building a linux tablet of some type.
 I ended up with a somewhat flaky Raspberry Pi 3 that when I first got it would segfault when booting known good SD cards that worked fine in a different Pi 3.
-After a while, the Pi 3 seemed to become more stable (still not sure why, though I think I dropped it at some point) and I decided that I was going to try to put this pi into the Raspad 3, despite it being specifically designed to accomodate a Pi 4.
+After a while, the Pi 3 seemed to become more stable (still not sure why, though I think I dropped it at some point) and I decided that I was going to try to put this pi into the Raspad 3, despite it being specifically designed to accommodate a Pi 4.
 Well, I come to find out that the internal touch screen wouldn't appear in the list of USB devices, and I initially thought I had a defective product.
 After contacting their customer support, I learned that the controller board disables the touch screen if it detects that a screen is plugged into the Raspad by checking to see if a connection in the HDMI connector is grounded or something like that, and as a byproduct of this, the touchscreen also gets disabled if the 2nd HDMI connector isn't connected to the Pi 4.

 ## Mitigations